 I use the free retirement planner in the Personal Capital app to track my investment portfolio progress and make adjustments.
 Here’s the projected glide path of my investments over the next 60+ years.
 See what your glide path looks like for free here.

-5 Quick Tips on How To Save $1 million
+5 Tips To Save $1 Million Dollars Fast

-2. Make More Money: Try to make as much money as you can and invest as early as possible, so you can take advantage of the fuel of compounding, which is time. $1 invested at 25 is worth at least 2-3x than $1 invested at 35.
+Try to make as much money as you can and invest as early as possible, so you can take advantage of the fuel of compounding, which is time. $1 invested at 25 is worth at least 2-3x than $1 invested at 35.
 The more money you can invest now the more it will grow.
-If you haven’t asked your boss for a raise, then use this strategy to get a raise or get a new job.
-Start developing the best skills that lead to more money and make you more marketable.
-If you already have really valuable skills launch a consulting company or start side hustling.

 To learn the exact steps that I took to become I millionaire at 30 and the steps you can take, check out my book Financial Freedom: A Proven Path to All the Money You Will Ever Need (Penguin Random House).